pedrokkrause/physics_sandbox/README.md

 ## Features

 * **Pure Newtonian Core:** Model any system using point masses and springs; no rigid body equations needed.
-* **Custom Forces:** Add external fields or bespoke force laws with simple Python functions.
+* **Custom Forces:** Add external fields or custom force laws with simple Python functions.
 * **Emergent Rotational Motion:** See phenomena like precession, nutation, and tumbling arise from basic principles.
 * **VPython Visualization:** Real-time 3D viewer for interactive exploration.
 * **Energy Tracking:** Monitor kinetic and potential energy for checks and analysis.